abbymachines/habit_vpet/blog.md

 # BLOG

+2023.8.4
+4: your worm is a happy worm
+3: thine worm is a contented worm
+2: i'm ok.
+1: would you still love me if i was your girlfriend 🥺
+0: 😵💩

 2023.8.1
 OK.
 I have gotten quite a lot done.
 I've added a worm images for a pet, which sit underneath a health bar than can reach up to 4 hears.
 There is a button that says "feed me".
 When you click on it, the bar increments one heart.
 Very rudimentary but it is the building block for what is to come.